 Wood Choices

-Next, I cut the ribs from wood that match the back and neck, as closely as possible.
+Then, I cut the ribs from wood that match the back and neck, as closely as possible.
 Usually, I try to get them all out of the same billet of wood.
-Over the years, I have harvested some of my wood, myself, or it was given to me by a friend, in log form, and I had someone mill it up for me.
-At other times, I have bought other wood from tonewood dealers.
+Over the years, I have harvested some of my wood, myself.
+However, A friend (the late Terry Howell) gave me a great deal of curly maple, in log form.
+Immediately, I had someone mill it up for me on a large portable bandsaw mill.
+In other cases, I have simply bought wood from tonewood dealers.

-I have used a variety of woods for the back plates: These (below) are all Big Leaf Maple, and I have used a wide variety of other woods; but when I build for classical orchestral instruments, I use only European Maple and Spruce.
+I have used a variety of woods for the back plates.
+These (below) are all Big Leaf Maple.
+But, I have used a wide variety of other woods.
+When I build classical orchestral instruments, I use only European Maple and Spruce.

-I bought the wood (in the pictures below) from Bruce Harvie, of Orcas Island Tonewood Co.
+I bought the wood (in the pictures below) from Bruce Harvie, of Orcas Island Tonewood Company.
 That piece of Big leaf maple on the right measures 2″ thick, about 6″ wide, and 16″ long, or more.
 The large billet allowed me to cut the ribs, neck and two-piece back all from the same billet.
-I cut up the Englemann Spruce billet on the left to provide two tops and nine bass-bars.
+I cut up the Englemann Spruce billet on the left. to provide two tops and nine bass-bars.

 Englemann Spruce and Big Leaf Maple.